-In its relation to contextual variation, we observe varying degrees of overlap between the meanings expressed by a polysemous word and the meanings in its immediate environment.
-Sometimes meanings overlap considerably with those in the context, and sometimes they contrast.
-If we return to the example of problems in English vs. Russian above, we note that struggles and problems are by definition difficult.
-The adjectives in tough struggle/problem and tjažëlaja bor’ba/problema, both of which mean ‘difficult struggle/problem’, don’t add much in the way of semantic content, since the meanings of the adjectives and the nouns overlap.
-There is less overlap in other contexts, such as tough steak and tjažëlaja sumka ‘heavy bag’ because steaks can be both tough and tender and bags can be both heavy and light.
-Overlap doesn’t mean that the meaning is void, just that it is less obvious than it is in other contexts.
+In point of contextual variation, we observe varying degrees of overlap between the meanings expressed by a polysemous word and the meanings available in its immediate environment.
+Sometimes there is considerable overlap, other times there is contrast between the two.
+If we return to the example of problems in English versus Russian, we note that struggles and problems are by definition difficult.
+The adjectives in tough struggle/problem and tjažëlaja bor’ba/problema, both of which mean ‘difficult struggle/problem’, don’t add much in the way of semantic content, since the meanings of the adjectives and of the nouns overlap.
+There is less overlap in other contexts, for instance tough steak and tjažëlaja sumka ‘heavy bag’, because steaks can be both tough and tender and bags can be both heavy and light.
+Overlap doesn’t mean that the meaning is void but just that it is less obvious than in other contexts.
 The effect of semantic overlap can be likened to holding a white cloth up to a white wall.
-The cloth is almost invisible, but this doesn’t mean that it isn’t white, a fact that becomes obvious if we hold it up against a wall of another color.
-And whereas white provides contrast in the collocation white wall because walls can have many colors, white noise shows partial overlap since noise is inherently meaningless and repetitive.
+The cloth is almost invisible, but this doesn’t mean that it isn’t white, a fact that becomes obvious if we hold it up against a wall of another colour.
+And, whereas white provides contrast in the collocation white wall because walls can have many colours, white noise shows partial overlap, since noise is inherently meaningless and repetitive.

-We can summarize the above observations in an enhanced definition of polysemy that focuses on typical characteristics:
+One can summarize the above observations in an enhanced definition of polysemy that focuses on typical characteristics:

 <NEX>